suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 Trackname      :=  SenderId
 ~~~~

-The SenderId value choosen MUST be unique within the MOQ application.
+The SenderId value chosen MUST be unique within the MOQ application.
 The
-RECOMMENDED way to ensure uniques would be to use certifcate fingerprint
+RECOMMENDED way to ensure uniques would be to use certificate fingerprint
 of the sender's public key.

 There is one MOQT Group within the KeyPackage Track and objects within that